 Note 2: Y-series Recommendation numbers are assigned to NGN related Recommendations in addition to their original Recommendation numbers.

 Note 3: The next update of the T-MPLS related Recommendations shown in the right-most column of above table will only describe MPLS-TP and will include normative references to the IETF MPLS-TP RFCs under development to meet ITU-T transport requirements.
+Following RFCs will be added when MPLS-TP related Recommendations are approved.

+-Architectural Aspects of MPLS-TP: RFC 5921, RFC 5950, RFC 5960

+-Equipment Functional Characteristics of MPLS-TP: RFC 5960

+-OAM and Protection Switching of MPLS-TP: RFC 5860

-Note 4: ASON related Recommendations are shown in Table 7-4-2: Estimated mapping of protocol-specific documents in ITU-T ASON Recommendations.
+-Management Aspects of MPLS-TP: RFC 5950, RFC 5951Note 4: ASON related Recommendations are shown in Table 7-4-2: Estimated mapping of protocol-specific documents in ITU-T ASON Recommendations.

 5.7.3 Further details